grmkris/opensource-orchestra/gift-pyusd/README.md

 #### Update an existing artist

-If metadata needs to change for an existing artist (by wallet), use the `updateArtist` function from the owner account.
+If metadata needs to change for an existing artist (by wallet), call `updateArtist` from that artist's payout wallet (artist wallet only).
 Empty strings keep current values:

 ```bash
 cast send $GIFT_PYUSD "updateArtist(address,string,string)" \